-900,000 Units consisting of 900,000 Shares of Common Stock and 900,000 Warrants to Purchase up to 450,000 Shares of Common Stock (and Shares of Common Stock issuable upon exercise of the Warrants)
+630,253 Units consisting of 630,253 Shares of Common Stock and Warrants to Purchase up to 315,127 Shares of Common Stock (and Shares of Common Stock issuable upon exercise of the Warrants)

-We are offering, on an underwritten, firm commitment basis, 900,000 units (the "Units"), with each Unit consisting of one (1) share of common stock and a warrant to purchase up to one-half (0.5) of a share of common stock (the "Warrant", or collectively, the "Warrants") based on an offering price of \$20.00 per Unit.
+We are offering, on an underwritten, firm commitment basis, 630,253 units (the "Units"), with each Unit consisting of one (1) share of common stock and a warrant to purchase up to one-half (0.5) of a share of common stock (the "Warrant", or collectively, the "Warrants") based on an assumed offering price of \$23.80 per Unit, which was the last reported sale price of our common stock on the Nasdaq Capital Market (or Nasdaq) on July 2, 2024.
 We do not intend to apply for listing of the Warrants on any national securities exchange or other trading market, and we do not believe any such market will develop.
 Therefore, the liquidity of the Warrants will be limited and should be considered illiquid.
 The Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The shares of common stock and the Warrants underlying the Units are immediately separable and will be issued separately in this offering.
-The Warrants will have an exercise price of \$20.00 per whole share and will be exercisable from the initial issuance date until they expire on the five-year anniversary of the original issuance date.
+The Warrants will have an exercise price of \$[•] per whole share and will be exercisable from the initial issuance date until they expire on the five-year anniversary of the original issuance date.
+The assumed offering price and related share numbers used throughout this prospectus has been included for illustration purposes only.
+The actual offering price may differ materially from the assumed price used in the prospectus and will be determined by negotiations between us and the representative of the underwriters and may not be indicative of prices that will prevail in the trading market.